 The best option is by plane.
 Malta International Airport is located between Luqa and Gudja and is well connected by flight from many European airport hubs.

-Ferries run between Malta and the Sicilian port of Pozzallo, Italy and takes only 90 minutes one-way to reach.
+Ferries run between Malta and the Sicilian port of Pozzallo, Italy, and take only 90 minutes one way to reach.

 Visa: